 The enduro crowd should steer clear of this lid.
 The Troy Lee Designs Stage MIPS, Bell Super DH MIPS, and Leatt DBX 3.0 are all far better choices that offer lower weight and significantly better breathability.

 The Disciple MIPS is a very strong value.
 The 7Protection M1 took home a Best Buy award for its mind-blowing $100 price tag.
-That said, the Giro offers far better protection levels and a more refined design at $220.
+That said, the Giro offers far better protection levels and a more refined design.

 The Giro Disciple MIPS is an impressive full-face helmet.
 Riders who don't need the flashiest kit and the coolest brands will get along well with this lid.
 Comfort levels are exceptionally high, and the Disciple has some solid protective features.
 We love it.